UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

 #### Service provider to client

-19. As a service provider, I want to recieved the request for appointment from the clients so that I can confirmed or rejected.
+19. As a service provider, I want to received the request for appointment from the clients so that I can confirmed or rejected.

     - Service provider can receive appointment request from clients and give response to clients.